WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-2/macOS/README.md

 This will enable the Dvorak-Booster layout (except dead keys for diacritics that let you type characters like ä, ö, ü, à, á, ô, ç, ñ etc; that's planned for version 3).

-### Revert to QWERTY when pressing left Cmd
+### Revert to QWERTY on left Cmd

-When pressing the *left command* key (or left command + Shift), it will revert to the regular QWERTY layout.
-So, shortcuts like Cmd+C, Cmd+V (and all other shortcuts containing Cmd) should work the same way as before.
+When pressing the *left command* key, it will revert to the regular QWERTY layout.
+So, shortcuts like Cmd+C, Cmd+V (or any other shortcuts containing Cmd) should work the same way as before.

 ### Right Cmd = layer 3; right Cmd + Shift = layer 4